This post describes how I evaluate newborns with antenatally detected hydronephrosis.

 Ureteropelvic junction obstruction (UPJO) is caused by a blockage in between the kidney and the ureter.
 This blockage is usually functional due to poor peristalsis in that area.
 Most mild cases get better and even half of the severe cases also improve in the first few years of life.
 UPJOs are very different in the newborn compared to the older child where the UPJO is usually symptomatic, more often associated with a real obstruction (crossing vessels), and less likely to go away on their own.

-Vesicoureteral reflux as a cause of UTD is inconsistent: a patient with VUR is just as likely to have UTD as to not have it.
+Vesicoureteral reflux (VUR) as a cause of UTD is inconsistent: a patient with VUR is just as likely to have UTD as to not have it.
 Patients with very severe vesicoureteral reflux tend to have abnormal renal parenchyma and UTD.

 Less than 5% of cases of UTD are due to ectopic ureters, posterior urethral valves, ureteroceles, neurogenic bladder, etc.